macmillanpublishers/bookmaker_validator/README.md

 #### Stderr
 * Error output from *macros* is expected in the same dir as the target file (the file the macros are running on).
-Any extraneous files in the tmpdir ending in .json, .txt or .log will be handled as errors by the mailer and cleanup scripts, and moved to *S:\validator_tmp\logs* for review.
+Any extraneous files in the tmpdir ending in .json, .txt or .log will be handled as errors by the mailer and cleanup scripts, and the whole tmpdir moved to *S:\validator_tmp\logs* for review.

 * Caught errors are piped to the same logfile as stdout.
-Fatal & uncaught errors from the .rb & .ps1 scripts are logged to *S:\resources\logs* via the .bat.
+Fatal & uncaught errors from the .rb & .ps1 scripts are logged to *S:\resources\logs\* via the .Deploy.rb script.

+Errors and output from the process watcher are logged to *S:\resources\logs\*